js-cookie/js-cookie/README.md

 *Note: when deleting a cookie, you must pass the exact same path, domain and secure options that were used to set the cookie.*

 ## Options

+Options can be set globally by setting properties of the `$.cookie.defaults` object or individually for each call to `$.cookie()` by passing a plain object to the options argument.
+Per-call options override the ones set by `$.cookie.defaults`.

     expires: 365